 You may also consider whether you want to nominate a specialist in the field to which the healthcare information relates, for example, if it is psychiatric information then it may help to nominate a psychiatrist.

-Will the healthcare professional give me access to my healthcare information?
+Will the healthcare professional give me copies of my healthcare information?

-Once you have nominated a healthcare professional, and the agency has approved them, the agency will give them the documents.
-From that point it is up to the healthcare professional to decide whether or not to give you access to the healthcare information and how to give that access.
+Once you have nominated a healthcare professional, and they have been approved, the agency will give them your healthcare information.
+From that point it is up to the healthcare professional to decide whether to give you access to the healthcare information and how to give that access.
 For example, the healthcare professional may decide to give you access to all, or only part of, the healthcare information by giving you copies of all or only some documents or instead by only discussing the information with you.
 They may decide that it is not appropriate to give you access to any of the healthcare information.
 The healthcare professional will decide whether and how to give you access based on what is most appropriate for your specific circumstances.

-The RTI and IP Act allow you to seek a review of the decision to refuse your direct access to your healthcare information and only give you access through a healthcare professional.
+The RTI and IP Act allow you to seek a review of the agency's decision to refuse you direct access to your healthcare information and give you access through a nominated healthcare professional.

-The Acts do not give you the right to apply for a review if the agency refuses to approve your nominated healthcare professional or of any decisions of the healthcare professional to give or refuse you access to your healthcare information.
+The Acts do not give you the right to apply for a review if the agency refuses to approve your nominated healthcare professional, or of any decisions the healthcare professional makes about giving or refusing to give you access to your healthcare information.

 Your decision notice will outline your review rights in detail and explain how to exercise them.
 If it is not clear, you should contact the agency decision maker to seek clarification.

 Current as at: November 5, 2018